OCCA Programme for Masters Students

 OCCA brings together leading theologians, apologists and scholars in a centre of excellence.
 OCCA students receive regular teaching from acclaimed lecturers such as John Lennox, Os Guinness, Michael Ramsden, Amy Orr-Ewing, Frog Orr-Ewing, Sharon Dirckx, Tom Price, Keith Small and Tanya Walker as well as teaching from Ravi Zacharias at special functions during the year.
 Furthermore, students receive mentorship and spiritual formation, evangelistic placements, and the chance to work alongside OCCA faculty at speaking events and on university mission weeks.
 For those with a passion to make Christ known, studying at OCCA can be a life-transforming experience, combining effective evangelism with academic rigor.

-Students who successfully apply for any masters course at the University of Oxford can also apply to study apologetics on the OCCA Programme for Masters Students.
+Students who successfully apply to the M.Th. at the University of Oxford can also apply to study apologetics on the OCCA Programme for Masters Students.
 The programme aids pursuit of excellence in academic study and practical evangelism through additional support and training.
 Students taking this programme have full access to the extensive resources of OCCA while being able individually to adapt their OCCA involvement around the commitments of their Masters course.
-A prerequisite of acceptance to the programme is acceptance on to a relevant Masters course.
+A prerequisite of acceptance to the programme is acceptance on to the M.Th.
 (For information about applying, please see ‘Applying’ below.)

 Taking the OCCA Programme for Masters Students provides the chance to develop academic competence at graduate level in an apologetics-relevant field while also receiving broader, world-class training in apologetics and evangelism from OCCA.
 Students experience an unparalleled opportunity to receive academic mentorship and to develop in character, spiritual discipline, intellectual depth and evangelistic ministry.
 Set in the beautiful environment of Oxford, the OCCA Programme for Masters Students uniquely encourages academic excellence alongside effective evangelism.